Magneto-Acousto-Electric Tomography with Magnetic Field Measurements: Modeling, Inversion and Stability: Introduction

 In mathematics, an imaging problem is typically modeled as an inverse problem, and the imaging resolution depends on the stability of the corresponding inverse problem.
 The conventional method, electrical impedance tomography (EIT), has low resolution because its inverse problem exhibits only logarithmic stability \cite{Uhlmann2009}.
 This means that errors in data are significantly amplified during the inversion procedure, resulting in highly inaccurate reconstructions.
 To achieve more accurate conductivity inversion, various coupled-physics imaging methods have been developed in recent years.
 These methods combine the electrical process with other processes such as acoustics and magnetism, utilizing observable signals generated by their interaction, such as acousto-electric effect and electromagnetic induction, to reconstruct the conductivity.
 The inverse problems of these methods typically demonstrate better stability, often of a H\"older or even Lipschitz type, leading to higher resolution.
 For detailed introductions on coupled-physics imaging, we refer to \cite{Widlak2012} and the references therein.

-A specific modality of coupled-physics imaging method, known as magneto-acousto-electric tomography (MAET), is designed based on the Hall effect, where vibrating charged particles in a magnetic field are subjected to the Lorentz force, thereby generating electromagnetic signals.
+Magneto-acousto-electric tomography (MAET) is a specific modality of coupled-physics imaging method designed based on the Hall effect, where vibrating charged particles in a magnetic field are subjected to the Lorentz force, thereby generating electromagnetic signals.
 When first proposed, MAET relied on measurements of the induced voltage on the boundary of the imaging object \cite{Wen1998,Haider2008,Roth2009}.
 Kunyansky develops a rigorous and general mathematical model and an almost explicit inversion procedure \cite{Kunyansky2012}.
 One of the key steps, recovering the conductivity from internal current densities, requires suitable design of boundary conditions to generate linearly independent current densities.
 A potential approach is explored in \cite{Qiu2023}, where local Lipschitz stability results are derived for both full data and partial data.
 Kunyansky et al. also consider other settings for better applications \cite{Kunyansky2017,Kunyansky2023}.
 As a noninvasive technique that does not involve ionizing radiation, MAET poses fewer risks than traditional X-ray imaging and thus holds promise for clinical applications.

 More recently, measurements of the induced electromotive force (emf) in coils placed outside the object have been investigated \cite{Zengin2012,Guo2015,Zengin2016}.
 See \cref{fig:setup} for a simple experimental setup.
 This variant is referred to as MAET with magnetic field measurements, since by Faraday's law, the measured emf in a coil corresponds to the rate of change of the magnetic flux through its bounding surface.
 Compared to the boundary measurements using electrodes, this contactless approach avoids the problems caused by contact impedances and the screening effect of superficial insulating layers such as skin and bone \cite{Tarjan1968,Gencer1999}.
 It also eliminates patient discomfort in clinical diagnosis.